knative/func/docs/reference/podman.md

 # Podman

-Under Linux, it is possible to use [podman](https://podman.io/) instead of [docker](https://www.docker.com/).
+It is possible to use [podman](https://podman.io/) instead of [docker](https://www.docker.com/).
 With Functions, you'll need `podman` version `v3.3` or better for this to work properly.

+## Linux

 For `func` version `v0.20.0` and later on Linux no further setup is needed, `func` should use `podman` automatically.

-For older versions or if you use Windows or macOS some setup is required:
+For older versions some setup is required:

 In order to do this you need to run `podman` as a service.
 You can do this with the following command.
 ```